Diplomatic Communication online course

 Fees and scholarships

-The fee for this course is €500 per participant, due upon acceptance into the course.
+The fee for this course is €500.

-Note: Diplo alumni can benefit from a 15% discount on the fee for this course.
+• Diplo alumni are eligible for a 15% discount on the course fee.

 How to apply

 Fill out the short form to start your application process for this course.
-You will receive an instruction email on how to continue.

-• Details of your relevant professional and educational background.
+• Details of your relevant professional and educational background

 Cancellation policy